rmacfadyen/RobertsDbContextExtensions/README.md

 The original inspiration for these extensions came from ADO.NET's ExecuteScalar(..) method.
 It was clear that with a little generic magic it could have been so much easier to use.
-Similarly, how data tables were constructed was fairly pondorous when almost always all that was desired was a simple IList of plain old C# objects.

-Similarly constructing command objects involved a lot of the same steps over and over.
+The same for constructing command objects, just so many of the same steps repeated over and over.
+Data tables are also fairly pondorous, especially when a simple IList<T> would be so much easier to deal with.
-A simpler means to create a command object an populate its parameters is necesary.

-These extensions build on those fundementals.
-ExecuteList<T>, ExecuteList<T1, T2>, all the way up to six inidividual result sets.
-And you can use command objects or just plain old SQL strings.
+These extensions were created to provide breviety, simplicity, conciseness to data access using an Entity Framework Core DbContext object.

 ### Documentation